snozbot/fungus/README.md

 Installation
 ============

-Download & installation instructions and tutorial videos are available on the official Fungus website. http://fungusgames.com
+Download & installation instructions and tutorial videos are available in [the wiki](https://github.com/snozbot/fungus/wiki/installation) and the official Fungus website. http://fungusgames.com

 Support